 Meet Our Team

-Helen Simi, Upstream Outreach & Engagement Manager, oversees our committee management, communications and partner engagement and supports meeting and training facilitation.
-She brings to Upstream a wealth of experience in stakeholder engagement, partnership development and community outreach.
-Helen appreciates every opportunity to travel the globe, share a meaningful meal, and celebrate life with family and friends.
+Helen Simi, Upstream Outreach & Engagement Manager, connects our organizational partners and local community to the heart of Upstream’s mission.
+She oversees our committee management, communications and partner engagement and supports meeting and training facilitation.
+Helen brings to Upstream a wealth of knowledge in stakeholder engagement, partnership development and community outreach.
+She loves experiencing the beautiful diversity of the world with her family through travel, food and opening doors to new adventures.

 Annie Silverman, Administrative Aide, supports the administration of American Rescue Plan Act (ARPA) funds, coordinates the integration of Results-Based Accountability into County contracts and contributes to Upstream trainings.
 The common thread of her diverse work experience is a passion for teaching and a commitment to continue learning.
 When not at work (and sometimes while at work), Annie enjoys gazing out the window observing the landscape around her.

 Bella Baxter, MSW Intern, supports various projects.
 She received her B.A. in Cultural Anthropology from San Francisco State University and has completed services in the AmeriCorps (S.F.) and Peace Corps (Fiji).
 She has established herself through a career in social services providing direct services to youth and is currently completing her MSW at UC Berkeley, specializing in strengthening organizations and communities.
 While studying abroad in Sweden, Bella traveled to Lapland, Finland, where she did a polar plunge in the Arctic Ocean and crossed the Arctic Circle.